 Most of us don’t spend our days in the fields.
 For many, our work is sedentary and its results intangible.
 Yet all of us seem to be so busy!
 Preoccupied with work and family, distracted by smart phones and dumb politicians, worried and cross, not sleeping well, enjoying little of our ever-increasing productivity.
-To invite the mysterious and unseen into our lives, I wrote at the Virgo New Moon, we can make rituals of the demands on our time.
+Years ago, I wrote this essay about inviting the mysterious and unseen into our lives by making rituals of the demands on our time.
 I stand by that advice; it offers a fine, lyrical approach to the practical affairs of daily life.

 But there are moments when the soul demands that we cease our labors and pause a bit.
 These are moments made for perching on the porch steps in the gathering twilight under the harvest moon, bidding farewell to another summer.
 In the magical instant between dusk and dark, it’s possible to glimpse an enchanting Oz where we’re free from the demands of daily life.
 A Virgo type myself, I’ve always had a hard time grasping Pisces; but at a late summer twilight, I almost manage it.
 If I half-close my eyes, I can see the ghosts of hardworking farmers dancing across the fields, free at last from their labors and from the tyranny of their self-discipline.

-The Sabian Symbol for this Harvest Full Moon degree, 20 Pisces, is “A table set for an evening meal.”
-Instead of wringing productivity from the last hours of light, why not pause your labors and celebrate the bounty of what’s already been harvested?
+At this Harvest Full Moon, instead of wringing productivity from the last hours of light, why not pause your labors and celebrate the bounty of what’s already been harvested?
 Since the Virgo New Moon two short weeks ago, you’ve probably done enough work for an entire month.
 Your bushel baskets are already full to overflowing, and the winsome Full Moon is beckoning.